knpuniversity/ansible/knpu/ansistrano/ansistrano-deploy.md

 works.
 This is documentation gold!

 The first variable we need `ansistrano_deploy_to`.
 Copy that.
-Inside `deploy.yml`, add a `vars` keyword and paste.
+Inside `deploy.yml`, add a `vars` key and paste.
 Set this to the directory that's already waiting on our server: `/var/www/project`.

 Ok... well... we haven't done much... but let's see if it works!
 In your local terminal,